RECEIPT-H2020/TerriaMap/README.md

 ## Set up
 Requirements:
 Yarn and Node v10.
-(V10 its important, otherwise gulp may fail).
+(V10 its important).

 ### Notes
 - **Note 1**: Master Banches for out forks are named 'receipt'.